-The answer is straightforward and simple, yet still seems odd to conventionally Christianized eyes and ears.
-Jesus’ entire mission was devoted to bringing people on board to one idea, one project, one goal which he called the Kingdom of God or of Heaven.
-This was always closely linked to the forgiveness of sins.
+The answer is straight forward and simple, yet still seems odd to conventionally Christianized eyes and ears.
+Jesus’ entire mission was devoted to bringing people on board to one idea, one project, one goal which he called the Kingdom of God or of heaven.
+Not to any idea that people should worship him, which, evidenced by his retort “Why do you call me good?
+Only your Father in heaven is good.”
+This kingdom project was always closely linked to the forgiveness of sins.

-Please remember, that though there are indeed a list of crimes, like murder, theft, and bearing false witness that were considered sins, the main or generalized concept is one of falling short, and that the principle shortfall to be avoided is always ‘separation’ of human from human, human from the rest of creation, and/or human separation from God.
-Thus, seeking the Kingdom of Heaven is precisely the cure for that seventy thousand year old attitude featured at the top of this page.
+Please remember, that though there are indeed a list of crimes, like murder, theft, and bearing false witness that were considered sins in Biblical times, the main or generalized concept is one of falling short, and that the principal shortfall to be avoided is always “Separation,” of human from human, human from the rest of creation, and/or human separation from God.
+Thus, seeking the Kingdom of Heaven is precisely the cure for that seventy-thousand-year-old attitude featured at the top of the preceding page.

 Our story opens on a distance shrouded planet in a star system unimaginably far away, called New Beginnings, where this conspiracy has established a toe hold.